Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Constructing the extremal formula

-Define $G_r$ be the canonical lopsidependency graph corresponding to the bad-events for the formula $\Phi_r$.
-Although the graphs $G_r$ are complicated, we will show that they contains a relatively simple and regular type of subgraph.
-We will then show that Shearer's criterion is violated for this subgraph; as shown in \cite{shearer}, this implies that Shearer's criterion is violated for the overall graph $G_r$.
+Define $G_{\ell}$ be the canonical lopsidependency graph corresponding to the bad-events for the formula $\Phi_{\ell}$.
+Although these graphs are complex, they contain a relatively simple and regular family of subgraphs $H_j$.
+We will show that Shearer's criterion is violated for these subgraphs; as shown in \cite{shearer}, this implies that Shearer's criterion is violated for the overall graph $G_{\ell}$.

 The graph family $H_j$ will consist of many copies of $K_{L-1, L-1}$, the complete bipartite graph with $L - 1$ vertices on each side.
-Each graph $H_j$ has a special copy of this $K_{L-1, L - 1}$, called the \emph{root} of $H_j$.
-We define the graph family $H_j$ recursively.
-First, $H_0$ is the null graph (the graph on $0$ vertices).
-To form $H_{j+1}$, we start by taking a new copy of $K_{L-1, L - 1}$, which we will designate as the root of $H_{j+1}$.
-Then, for each vertex $v$ in this root, we add $k-1$ separate new copies of $H_j$, along with an edge connecting $v$ to all the vertices in the right-half of the root of the corresponding $H_j$.
+Each graph $H_j$ has a special copy of $K_{L-1, L - 1}$, called the \emph{root} of $H_j$.
+We define these graphs recursively.
+First, $H_0$ is the empty graph.
+To form $H_{j+1}$, we start by taking a new copy of $K_{L-1, L - 1}$ designated as the root of $H_{j+1}$.
+For each vertex $v$ in this root, we add $k-1$ separate new copies of $H_j$, along with an edge connecting $v$ to all the vertices in the right-half of the root of the corresponding $H_j$.

 For example, $H_1$ consists of a single copy of $K_{L - 1, L - 1}$.
 See Figure~\ref{fig1}.